 Restart postfix and you should find all mail addressed to @gmail.com or @googlemail.com will be redirected to your smtp relay.

-5 Responses to “Postfix Transport Maps – Diverting Mail Traffic”
+7 thoughts on “Postfix Transport Maps – Diverting Mail Traffic

 1. Will V.